NewStrangeWorlds/BeAR/docs_src/sections/observations.rst

 provided in wavelength space.
 Internally, however, BeAR performs the calculations in wavenumber space.

-Typically, the computions are done with a higher spectral resulution than the observations and then integrated to the observational wavelength structure.
+Typically, the computions are done with a higher spectral resolution than the observations and then integrated to the observational wavelength structure.
 The resolution is determined by the corresponding configuration parameter in the retrieval.config file.